 An overdraft is where your bank will allow you to continue to withdraw money or spend with your debit card, and take your current account balance into negative values.

 There is a big difference between an arranged overdraft and an un-arranged overdraft.

-This is where your bank allows you to spend more money than you have in your account.
+An arranged or authorised overdraft is where your bank allows you to spend more money than you have in your account.
 This is typically capped at a limit, normally somewhere between £500 and £2,000.
-Normally you will need to pay an interest rate or a daily fee, though it is possible to get a bank account that offers an interest free overdraft.
+Normally you will need to pay an interest rate or a daily fee, though it is possible to get a bank account that offers an interest-free overdraft.